SSoelvsten/ShoutcastUtilities/README.md

 A small java program to output the current time of day and/or a countdown into two .txt files.
 This might be stressful on a harddrive, but it works.

 ![Alt text](/Clock.png?raw=true "The timer")

+## TODO:
+- Make the amount of clocks customizable